cover image for Japan · fertility festival

-Japan · Fertility Festival
+Japan · fertility festival

-CONTENT WARNING: This post contains depictions of human genitalia
+This post contains depictions of human genitalia

 This post is the last in a series of four about our latest trip to Japan.
 It’s about the annual fertility festival in Japan called Hōnensai (豊年祭) or Hōnen Matsuri.